 Welcome to the website of the 2019 Borders and Crossings conference.

-This year the regular meeting of scholars from all disciplines interested in questions of travel and travel writing will be held at the University of Leicester, UK, supported by Midlands4Cities, with further support from the University of Leicester School of Arts, and organised by M4C-funded postgraduate researchers.
+In 2019 the regular meeting of scholars from all disciplines interested in questions of travel and travel writing was held at the University of Leicester, UK, supported by Midlands4Cities, with further support from the University of Leicester School of Arts, and organised by M4C-funded postgraduate researchers.

-The conference runs from 4–6 July 2019, and will feature keynotes from Professor Graham Huggan and Dr Churnjeet Mahn.
-There will also be a special event with travel writer Rory MacLean, which will be open to all, at Leicester main public library on Thursday 4 July at 7pm, and a talk with travel writer Sara Wheeler, also open to all, on campus at 1.30pm on Saturday 6 July (for those not attending the rest of the conference, see Author Events page to book).
+The conference ran from 4–6 July 2019, and featured keynotes from Professor Graham Huggan and Dr Churnjeet Mahn.
+There was also a special event with travel writer Rory MacLean, open to all, at Leicester main public library on Thursday 4 July at 7pm, and a talk with travel writer Sara Wheeler, also open to all, on campus on Saturday 6 July.

 For those not attending the rest of the conference, click on the relevant images to book tickets for our free author events.